The Cheap Eats Guide to Rome

 Supplì Roma

-Supplì consist of rice rolled into a ball with sauce, cheese, meat, or a mix.
-Afterwards they’re coated with egg and breadcrumbs before being fried.
+Supplì consists of rice rolled into a ball with sauce, cheese, meat, or a mix.
+Afterwards, they’re coated with egg and breadcrumbs before being fried.
 They’re a Roman invention so you must try them while in the city.
 Try them early in your trip as you’ll want to keep coming back for more!

 The most common version you can typically find in the city are with mozzarella and tomato sauce.
 We tried this classic version and a cacio e pepe supplì, emulating the popular pasta dish also invented in The Eternal City.
 For €1.50 to €3 each they’re a stellar snack.
-There are other yummy looking variations like carbonara (also a pasta dish from Rome) and ragú.
+They also serve other yummy variations like carbonara (also a pasta dish from Rome) and ragú.

 You can also find appetizing pizza and pasta here!
 The gnocchi is especially good.
 You also pay for your food by weight, making it possible to easily try a few varieties of food without getting too stuffed.
 The price is pretty solid too, most of the pasta is around €1.20 to €1.70 for 100 grams (adding up to €12 to €17 for 1kg or ~2.2lbs).
 There are plenty of flavors and varieties to choose from so come hungry!